Fred Lake: Late career

 Lake began coaching in 1916 for Colby College in Maine, and for Tufts University in Boston a few years later.
 In 1925 he was hired to coach the Harvard University Seconds.

-At 61 years old in 1926, Lake returned to managing with the Nashua franchise of the New England League.
+At 61 years old in 1926, Lake returned to managing with the Nashua Millionaires franchise of the New England League.
 However, he soon stepped down and gave the team to Walter Keating, instead choosing to stay on as vice-president and scout for the team.

 Managerial record

 Family life and death

 By 1900, Lake had married his wife Lydia Griffin and the couple had had four daughters.
 Shortly after 1900 Griffin gave birth to their first son and final child, Fred Jr.

 In November 1931, after an extremely unstable life and career, Lake was admitted to New England Deaconess Hospital in Boston where he died due to heart problems on November 24, 1931.
 He is buried in Oak Grove Cemetery in Medford, Massachusetts.

-His wife, Lydia survived him for another 13 years, passing away on September 25, 1944.
+His wife, Lydia, survived him for another 13 years, dying on September 25, 1944.
 In the 1930 U.S. Census, his son, Fred Lake Jr. was listed as living with his wife Myrtle and son Fred Lake III in Quincy, Massachusetts.